The Invention of Yesterday: A 50,000 Year History of Human Conflict, Culture, and Connection

 A Historical Novel

-Imagine yourself there: the time is 1840, the place, the tiny village of Char Bagh, about 100 miles north of Kabul, Afghanistan.
+The time is 1840; the place, the tiny village of Char Bagh, about 100 miles north of Kabul, Afghanistan.
 A mysterious old man has just come over the mountain peak and parked himself on the slope above the village.
 He won’t come all the way down.
 He won’t accept food.
 He talks utter nonsense or else he spouts great wisdom, it’s hard to tell which.
 Where is he from, what does he want?
 Is he a vagrant, an idiot, an advance scout for a band of marauders–or is he perhaps a malang, a man so intoxicated by God he has left all ordinary concerns behind?
 Should you drive him away or try to get him to settle in your village?
-The fate of the village depends on the answer to these questions facing village headman Ibrahim, his unbalanced wife Soraya, his widowed sister-in-law Khadija, and the town’s tough-guy Ghulam Dastagir.
+The fate of the village depends on the answer to these questions facing village headman Ibrahim, his fragile, unbalanced wife Soraya, his widowed sister-in-law Khadija, and the town’s tough-guy Ghulam Dastagir.
 Little do any of them know that an even stranger collection of folks have just arrived in Kabul, from a distant land called “England”, with intentions that will disrupt Char Bagh even more than the mysterious malang.

 Ansary published this critically acclaimed memoir in the wake of the events of 9/11.
 In this chronicle of a bicultural life, Ansary uses the intimate lens of his own experiences to explore the issues that divide the Islamic east and the secular West.
 As a long-time resident of the United States who was born and raised in Afghanistan and in Islam, Ansary is well placed to straddle a cultural fault line in the earth.
 He takes you into the land of his birth with a storyteller’s skill, placing the first decade of the 21st century in the sweep of history.